-Under the California Penal Code, a switchblade is a device that has the appearance of a pocketknife with a blade two or more inches in length that can be automatically opened by a button, pressure on the handle, a wrist flip or another mechanism.
-That means the law bans not just the spring-loaded knives most people think of when they imagine a switchblade, but also butterfly knives or even those that are designed to open with a flick of the wrist.
+Under the California Penal Code section 21510 PC, the definition of a switchblade is a device that has the appearance of a pocketknife with a blade two or more inches in length that can be automatically opened by a button, pressure on the handle, a wrist flip or another mechanism.
+The New York state penal code and other people and laws call these “gravity knives” because gravity helps open the blades with only a flick of the wrist.

-While some knives obviously fit into these descriptions without question, knives that are opened with a thumb stud on the blade or thumb pressure applied to the blade do not qualify as switchblades as long as they have some type of mechanism that provides resistance in opening the blade or that biases the blade to return to its closed position.
-This means that if you have a particularly well-worn pocket knife that opens at a flick of a wrist, if it was designed to be opened with a thumb stud or by applying pressure on the blade, it is not technically a switchblade.
+While some knives obviously fit into these descriptions without question, the law states that knives that are opened with a thumb stud on the blade or thumb pressure applied to the blade do not qualify as switchblades as long as they have some type of mechanism that provides resistance in opening the blade or that biases the blade to return to its closed position.
+This means that if you have a particularly well-worn pocket knife that opens at a flick of a hand, if it was designed to be opened with a thumb stud or by applying pressure on the blade, it is not technically a switchblade.